8legd/wintersmith-poptags/README.md

 create an `extensions` directory in the root of your wintersmith project

-TODO local versions of [webpop](http://www.webpop.com/) libraries and global objects
+TODO local versions of [webpop](http://www.webpop.com/) extensions libraries and global objects